The Burglar (1957 film): Plot

-Harbin is able to call Gladden at her room just before Charlie can arrive.
-The two meet at Atlantic City's Steel Pier, where Gladden shows Harbin the music box she brought from her room.
-The two retreat to the "Endless Tunnel" attraction to hide from Charlie, who follows them in and finds them when Gladden drops the box and it plays its tune.
+Harbin calls Gladden at her room before Charlie can arrive.
+The two meet at Atlantic City's Steel Pier and retreat to an attraction to hide from Charlie, who finds them when Gladden drops the music box and it plays its tune.
 As the three sit together at a show, Harbin offers the necklace in return for Gladden's life.
-As Gladden leaves, Charlie shoots Harbin in the back and he falls down the stairs, where Gladden takes him in her arms.
-The police arrive, having been alerted, and congratulate Charlie, who has displayed his police credentials, on stopping the wanted fugitive.
+As Gladden leaves, Charlie shoots Harbin.
+The police arrive, having been alerted, and congratulate Charlie on stopping Harbin.
 Charlie claims that Harbin had thrown the jewels into the ocean, but Della has just arrived and is enraged that he seems to be cutting her out of their deal.
 When Charlie lunges at Della, the head detective punches him and finds the jewelry in his pocket.
 Charlie is handcuffed and led away.